An internship program for students interested in summer internships in Germany, Austria or Switzerland.

 For a list of companies that have participated in the last years, please click here: List of participating companies.

 The internship program for students in Germany, Austria or Switzerland offers internships for all concentrators during the summer months.
 All are welcome to apply and the applications are on a rolling base.
 However, there are deadlines established by companies and organizations – as well as by Harvard’s office of Career Services for funding.
 Students will be kept informed through Facebook and by directly contacting the Director of the Work-Abroad Program Ruth Sondermann: firstname.lastname@example.org

-> Applications will be accepted until all available internships are filled.
+Applications will be accepted until all available internships are filled.
 Personal consultations can always be requested during office hours.
-Information sessions will be held in the fall.
 Please click here for a Google form to submit your application.
 Your application will be discusses in the first meeting with the Director.

-> Ruth Sondermann, Director
+Ruth Sondermann, Director